 As a child, what did you want to be when you grew up?

 What is your favorite part about interacting with students?

-My favorite part is the relationships I develop, connections I build, and listening to the students needs to encourage them in anyway that I can as their teacher-librarian.
-Seeing the students learn, seeing them “get it”, and seeing them learn something they did not know before; that moment is what makes it all worthwhile.
+My favorite part is developing relationships, building connections, and listening to the students' needs to encourage them in anyway that I can as their teacher-librarian.
+Seeing the students learn, seeing them “get it,” and seeing them learn something they did not know before; those moments are what makes it all worthwhile.

 Name a challenge you have overcome:

 Learning a new language is definitely a big challenge I have overcome.
 Since I had lived in Ethiopia and the Netherlands, moving to America was a big language and culture change.